 In this city, you can witness the rich culture and natural beauty of Bavaria in everything.
 The most popular attractions include the old town which is fortified, lined with many medieval monuments like the iconic Frauenkirche, the Gothic church.

-Take a tour of the Hauptmarkt, St. Lorenz Church and Schöner Brunnen, a 14th-century fountain and admire the medieval history in the city center.
+Take a tour of the Hauptmarkt, St. Lorenz Church and Schöner Brunnen, a 14th-century fountain and admire the medieval history in the city centre.

 Museum-lovers should visit The Germanisches National Museum, Nuremberg Transport Museum and Albrecht Dürer’s House, a Nuremberg Fachwerkhaus that was the home of German Renaissance artist Albrecht Düre.